noahg/react-markdown-site/public/content/pages/about.md

 # About This Project

-This site was built with a focus on first principles and transparency, using:
+This site was built with a focus on text and easy publishing.

 - React for UI components
 - TypeScript for type safety